A How-To Guide on Electric Heater Installation

 Often the wall around the service panel is covered by drywall.
 If that’s the case, then remove the drywall above it.
 Work carefully.
 First, break a horizontal slot through the drywall with a hammer, locate the studs and cut through the drywall with a utility knife exactly over the center of the studs.
 This ensures that you won’t hit any wires.
 Break open a section of ceiling to expose the wall top plates.
 Pull the cable through this hole, and leave enough cable to hang to the floor.
 Hire an electrician to make the final run and connect the wires in the service panel.

-Let your electrician drill holes through the top plate over the main electrical panel; it's easy to hit a live wire.
+The safest way to handle this next step of heater installation is to hire a professional.
+Let your electrician drill holes through the top plate over the main electrical panel; it’s easy to hit a live wire.

-Sizing Your Heater
+Sizing Your Heater Before Installation

 In most cases, you can roughly size the electric heater (in watts, that is, a measure of heat output) according to the size of the room.
 The chart below shows our “rule of thumb” guidelines.
 It assumes that you only need to raise the room temperature 5 to 10 degrees F for comfort.
 And we’ve oversized the heaters a bit to handle extra-cold periods.